Archbishop Alter High School: Academics

 Alter features a strong STEM Curriculum through a partnership with Project Lead the Way.
 Alter has earned a Governor's Award for STEM education and has added 6 new labs to the school since 2009.
 20 Students participated in the State Science Fair and 4 earned perfect scores in 2014.
 Every student at Alter is now equipped with a laptop computer complete with Microsoft Office software.
 The OGT pass rate at Alter is 100%.

 The school provides AP classes, which offer the prospect of college credit as well as a weighted grade.
-Alter students have already proven to consistently exceed state and national test averages due, in part, to the supplemental course offerings they can take, in addition to the ample amounts of study halls offered.
-Alter graduates commonly attend the University of Cincinnati, University of Dayton, Wright State University, Miami University (Ohio), Ohio State University, and Ohio University.

 The Taylor College Lab at Alter was provided by a generous donation and operated by Sinclair College, it offers students a way to take classes for college credit and remain on Alter's campus.
-Students may use this facility to take practice exams for ACT, SAT and other academic tests.
+Students may use this facility to take practice exams for ACT, SAT, and other academic tests.
 They may also work on college résumés and applications in the lab and along with the guidance office was responsible for the $15,500,000 full and partial academic, athletic and arts scholarships generated by the Class of 2014.

 A student's school day begins at 8:00 AM and ends at 3:05 PM and the schedule was changed for the 2009–2010 school year to include eight 46-minute class periods and a 25-minute lunch period, with three minutes between each period to change classes.
-This change has allowed the students more flexibility with choosing electives or study halls within their schedules.
+The change has allowed the students more flexibility with choosing electives or study halls within their schedules.

+Controversy

+In 2020, the Archdiocese of Cincinnati fired English teacher James Zimmerman after 23 years of teaching for being gay.
+The incident made national news and stirred a social media stir from current and former students alike.
+Many protested in solidarity with Zimmerman.
+On the podcast Full Circle, filmmaker David Beck, a former Alter student, claimed that this blatant act of prejudice was the impetus behind getting his feature film Regarding Us made, which had similar themes of discrimination within the Catholic school system.

 Performing arts at Alter

-Alter prides itself that the opportunities it provides to its students are not exclusively academic and athletic - the school offers a number of opportunities in the creative and performing arts.
-Alter is currently raising money to add an Arts Wing to the school to help the Arts program grow.
+The school offers a number of opportunities in the creative and performing arts.
+Alter has a performing arts wing, named the Christine Connor and Fred J. Miller Conservatory of the Arts.
+It was added to the building after many donations were received.